-To verify that indeed the network utility is not affected when policing is applied to selfish stations, we also plot at the bottom of Fig. 16 this metric for the same experiment, as well as for the case when the misbehaving client does not perform rate adaptation and all stations transmit at a single rate, e.g., 11 Mb/s .
-Note that we compute the network utility as in [43], i.e., the sum of the natural logarithms of the individual throughputs, which is considered a good measure of proportional fairness [20].
-From the results in Fig. 16 we conclude that our policing algorithm does not tamper
+To verify that indeed the network utility is not affected when policing is applied to selfish stations, we also plot in Fig. 17 this metric for the same experiment, as well as for the case when the misbehaving client does not perform rate adaptation and all stations transmit at a single rate, e.g. 11Mb/s.
+Note that we compute the network utility as in [42], i.e. the sum of the natural logarithm of the individual throughputs, which is considered a good measure of proportional fairness [19].
+From the results in Fig. 17 we conclude that our policing algorithm does not tamper with the operation of current rate control mechanisms and thus has no negative impact on the network utility when penalties are applied to non-compliant client stations.